You really should visit Luxembourg.

 From the outside, pods look like huge wine barrels.
 Inside, they are tiny yet perfectly organized rooms that sleep up to 4 persons.
 They have electricity, central heating and they feel very cozy.

 I went to Luxembourg in May and the purpose of my visit was to hike around – so I packed accordingly.
 Unfortunately, it rained most of the time when I visited, but this didn’t put me off and I still explored a lot.
 Besides, I was dressed appropriately and so did not get wet or cold.

-Having said so, I recommend anyone who intend to go hiking in Luxembourg to dress in layers.
+Having said so, if you plan to go hiking in Luxembourg you really have to wear layers.
 Wear hiking pants, preferably convertible, to detach the lower leg in case it gets hot.
 A good technical t-shirt is key to make sure that no matter how much one sweats, the back doesn’t get cold.
 A light sweater and a rain jacket on top will complete the outfit, and needless to say a pair of good hiking boots.

 To see more of what goes in my backpack, read my post “My ultimate packing list.”

 Legal Disclaimer: This article is written in partnership with the tourism board of Luxembourg, of whom I was a guest.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.